junzhang1/Portfolio/final_project_Jun.md

 ### 2. User Research Protocol
-* the target audience you hope to reach with your story;
+* the target audience you hope to reach with your story; The purpose of my story is to correct people's misconception about deaths from alcohol and deaths from guns.
+So my target audience are those who have the misconception.
 * your approach to identifying representative individuals to interview;

 * your interview script;
 * the findings from your interviews; and
 * changes you implemented to your sketches, storyboards and wireframes to address the issues identified.